andreyromancev/go-conventions/README.md

 * `nil` as a parameter should be discouraged.

 ## Concurrency
 * Concurrency should be left to the caller.
-I.e. code should be synchronous be default.
+I.e. functions should be synchronous be default.
 * Code that starts a Goroutine is responsible for its lifetime.